sablikj/librar-ist/README.md

 ### TODO
 * When a user searches for books using a search filter, search results can be downloaded only as scrolling requires - paging lib
 * When user is on the WIFI, preload the library data for libraries within a 10km radius and their respective books
+* When the user is actively viewing a library or book, ensure that any new content shows up quickly.
+If the user disengages from the application, use more efficient messaging to save network resources, even if at the expense of increased latency

 ### Mandatory but won't do
-* Application should be aware of its location and should automatically open free library information panels when close to the library (e.g. within 100m) - Stupid idea
+* Application should be aware of its location and should automatically open free library information panels when close to the library (e.g. within 100m)
-* When the user is actively viewing a library or book, ensure that any new content shows up quickly.
-If the user disengages from the application, use more efficient messaging to save network resources, even if at the expense of increased latency - Don't have enough server resources to constantly check with API for updates..

 ### Complete
 * Two main screens: